-NOTE on this Purchase: This is not a claim.
+NOTE on this Purchase: This was not a claim.
 We purchased this Pennsylvania-bred colt at the Mid-Atlantic Fall Yearling sale in October 2018.
 He was Hip #198.

 Why We Purchased: